bodo-ai/Bodo/docs/source/installation_and_setup/enterprise.rst

 For more fine grained control and usage with the Bodo ``conda`` environment as created during :ref:`install`, we recommend the following steps to automate setting the ``BODO_LICENSE`` environment variable (closely follows `these <https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#macos-and-linux>`_ steps):

-1. Ensure that you're in the correct conda environment.
+1. Ensure that you are in the correct conda environment.

 2. Navigate to the ``$CONDA_PREFIX`` directory and create some additional conda environment activation and deactivation steps::